 Passing through this beautiful state provides you the opportunity to follow the trail of early pioneers and outlaws, see historic Indian ruins, visit ghost towns, and fill your bags with treasures from hundreds of historic trading posts along the way.

-Holbrook had a wild and baudy Old West history before Route 66 came through, when vintage icons such as the Pow-Wow Trading Post and the Wigwam Village Motel appeared.
+Holbrook had a wild and bawdy Old West history before Route 66 came through when vintage icons such as the Pow-Wow Trading Post and the Wigwam Village Motel appeared.

 Heading on to Joseph City, you will pass the Geronimo Trading Post.
 Joseph City is home to the famous Jack Rabbit Trading Post that you have probably already seen advertised on numerous billboards.
 Nearby Winslow provides a peek at several Route 66 era buildings, as well as the famous La Posada Hotel, the only historic Harvey House Hotel that still caters to travelers in need of a rest.

 Continuing your westward journey, you will pass several small towns on your way to Williams, the very last town on all of Route 66 to be bypassed by the interstate.
-It is here in Williams, that you have the wonderful opportunity to take a side trip to the magnificent Grand Canyon, just some 60 miles north.
+Here in Williams, you have the wonderful opportunity to take a side trip to the magnificent Grand Canyon, just some 60 miles north.

-The next segment of the road may find your ears popping as you drop down from the mountains to the Arizona plains.
-At Seligman, the town displays its pride in the Mother Road with several vintage businesses including Juan Delgadillo’s famous Snow Cap Drive-In and his brother, Angel’s barber shop.
+The next road segment may find your ears popping as you drop down from the mountains to the Arizona plains.
+At Seligman, the town displays its pride in the Mother Road with several vintage businesses, including Juan Delgadillo’s famous Snow Cap Drive-In and his brother Angel’s barber shop.
 Though the barber shop is closed, it still stands intact, complete with equipment, and now serves as a Visitor Center run by the family.

 Continuing south for a short period, Route 66 turns west again at McConnico, as you travel along the Oatman Highway.
 Oatman is a ghost town with a long mining history.
 Here, you will see vintage icons of the Old West before heading south to Topock, where you will cross the Colorado River to enter the Golden State of California.